Search

 But with so many options on the market, how do you know which one is right for you?

-To help, ahead of my next half marathon, I’ve personally tested some of the most popular running gels available so you don’t have to.
+To help, I’ve personally tested some of the most popular running gels available so you don’t have to.

 After putting these gels to the test, here’s how they stack up: